dougsweetser/Q/docs/Blogs/Paper/paper.md

 Nature doesn't care if we understand gravity.
 I don't care if the physics community does either.
 The review was what I expected.
 I cannot change my affiliation (none) which makes the odds of acceptance under 2%.
-I need quaternions everywhere, lower that by 50%, then the quqaternion cynics are a third of that.
+I need quaternions everywhere, lower that by 50%, then the quaternion cynics are a third of that.
 A made up word like "space-times-time" takes another 50% cut.
 The starting odds are under 0.2%.
 The odds are greater that 80% that the reviewer has written a technical paper on quantum gravity and 100% that the